 The MSCP is a five-member panel that consists of the Mitigation Program Director (Chair), the Mitigation Program Manager, a SCOR Attorney, the SCOR Director of Support Services, and a SCOR Finance Representative.
 A decision memorandum or equivalent will set forth the Panel's findings on each matter it considers.
+The decision memorandum or its equivalent will be reviewed by SCOR's Legal Department for approval before being submitted to the Mitigation Director and Director of Operations for signature.
 The decisions memorandum is signed by the Mitigation Director and the Director of Operations.
 The signed decision memorandum will be uploaded to the System of Record.